Introduction to CSS Text Outline

 }

 Now, we will create an HTML page with a basic structure.
-Since we are using an external style sheet, we will call it on the HTML page and define different tags accordingly to use the styling.
+Since we use an external style sheet, we will call it on the HTML page and define different tags accordingly to use the styling.
 The coding of the HTML page should be something as below:

 HTML Code: